suphamster/lada/README.md

 ## Contribute
-The software currently is not very polished but it worked for me and maybe works for you.
+The software currently is not very polished, but it worked for me and maybe works for you.
 If you want to make it better you probably don't have to look far to find things to improve :)

 ## Credits (not exhaustive)
 This project builds on work done by these fantastic people